 Mastering Interval & Tempo Workouts to Crush Your Half‑Marathon Goals

-I still hear the echo of that early‑morning bell on the park’s footbridge – the thin metal chime that marks the start of the first tide‑run each spring.
-I was still half‑asleep, shoes laced, heart thudding like a drum, when a sudden thought cut through the quiet: What if I could turn those fleeting bursts of speed into a reliable engine for my half‑marathon?
+I still hear that early-morning bell, the thin metal chime on the park’s footbridge that signals the start of the season’s first fast-paced run.
+What if I could take those quick bursts of speed and build them into something reliable for my half-marathon?

 Why intervals work.
-Research shows that interval training improves VO₂ max and lactate threshold more efficiently than steady‑state runs (Basset & Howley, 2000).
-By alternating high‑intensity bursts with recovery, you stress the cardiovascular system while still allowing enough rest to maintain quality of each effort.
-This creates a “super‑charging” effect – you get the aerobic benefits of long runs and the speed‑development of sprint work in a single session.
+Interval training improves VO₂ max and lactate threshold more efficiently than steady-state runs (Basset & Howley, 2000).
+By alternating high-intensity bursts with recovery, you stress the cardiovascular system while allowing enough rest to maintain quality.

 Why tempo runs matter.
-Tempo (or “threshold”) training targets the point where lactate begins to accumulate faster than it can be cleared – essentially the speed you can hold for an hour.
-Running at this comfortably hard pace teaches the body to clear lactate more efficiently, a crucial skill for the latter stages of a half‑marathon when fatigue spikes (Billat, 2001).
+Tempo (or “threshold”) training targets the point where lactate begins to accumulate faster than it can be cleared.
+Running at this comfortably hard pace teaches the body to clear lactate more efficiently (Billat, 2001).

-Putting the science into a runner‑friendly language.
-Think of intervals as the spark that lights the engine, and tempo runs as the steady revs that keep the engine humming at race‑ready speed.
+Intervals are the spark that lights the engine.
+Tempo runs are the steady revs that keep the engine humming.

 • Hard: 4-4.5 min/km (or 6.5-7 min/mi) for interval bursts.

 2. Design an adaptive weekly plan.
-Start with a 10‑minute warm‑up, then slot in the interval or tempo work.
-If a session feels too hard, shorten the hard intervals or lengthen the recovery – the plan should bend with your current fitness, not break it.
+If a session feels too hard, shorten the hard intervals or lengthen the recovery.

 4. Create custom workouts.
 Mix and match: